lens-write-on/.github/README.md

 ---

+## 🤔 Problem
+- Web3 Projects struggle to run content campaigns that are cost-efficient and measurable.
+- Writers (Web2 & Web3) are stuck between underpaying platforms and random airdrops.
+- Content quality is hard to judge objectively, leading to low trust and wasted budgets.

+## 💡 Solution
+A two-sided platform where:
+- Writers earn from writing high-quality, campaign-aligned content.
+- Campaign creators pay only for performance, verified by AI.
+- AI scores content for virality, clarity, and alignment — a new benchmark for quality.

 ## 🚀 Features

-- 🧠 **AI Content Scoring** – Writers are rewarded based on clarity, originality, and virality.
+- **AI Content Scoring** – Writers are rewarded based on clarity, originality, and virality.
-- 🧾 **Campaign Creation** – Campaign creators define goals, fund prize pools, and review entries.
+- **Campaign Creation** – Campaign creators define goals, fund prize pools, and review entries.
-- 🔐 **Wallet-based Auth** – No email/password needed.
+- **Wallet-based Auth** – No email/password needed.
 Fully Web3-native.
-- 📊 **Creator Analytics** – Track submissions, content reach, and ROI in one dashboard.
+- **Creator Analytics** – Track submissions, content reach, and ROI in one dashboard.
-- 💸 **Token Rewards** – Writers receive tokens for accepted and high-performing content.
+- **Token Rewards** – Writers receive tokens for accepted and high-performing content.
-- ⚖️ **Fair & Transparent** – Built with smart contracts and AI scoring logic on Pharos Network.
+- **Fair & Transparent** – Built with smart contracts and AI scoring logic on Pharos Network.

 ---